andportnoy/hifive1-bootstrap/notes.md

 The button seems to be working.
 Now how do I detect a button press?
 A button press is when a button is first detected to be pressed, then depressed.
 Basically a button press is a transition from pressed to depressed.

+Goals:
+[ ] use PLL for a higher frequency clock
+	[ ] verify clock frequency
+[ ] try to configure a timer + interrupt

+I figured out that the clock is in fact 16 MHz.
+I will need to set it as input to PLL.